-Unlike static generators that are permanently secured to the ground, portable generators offer mobility and ease of use for occasional or less-demanding applications.
-If you don’t often experience power outages, a portable generator’s cost-effective nature and ability to provide emergency power to key appliances make it a smart choice.
+Unlike static generators that are permanently secured to the ground, portable generators offer businesses mobility and ease of use for occasional or less-demanding applications.
+If your business doesn’t often experience power outages, a portable generator’s cost-effective nature and ability to provide emergency power to critical equipment make it a smart choice.
 Static generators will kick on automatically in a fixed location, so it’s crucial to be aware of how to use them properly.

-Review our portable generator buying guide to find out more about how to choose a generator and how to use portable generators appropriately.
+Review our portable generator buying guide for commercial use to find out more about how to choose a generator and how to use portable generators appropriately.

 When you want to know how to choose a generator, you can start by learning more about the main factors to consider when selecting a portable generator.
 It’s easy to buy a portable generator, but you’ll want to have a set of criteria to judge the best portable generators.
 For example, if you want a quiet generator, you might want to gear your search toward portable silent generators.